-As a guidance for Organizers - If practice is to be offered at a cost to teams then a deadline date (latest 60 days before the scheduled start) should be set by which time all requests must be submitted.
+Organisers may offer training to teams before the Championships and these can be booked and paid for by Federations.
+A deadline date (latest 60 days before the scheduled start) should be set by which time all requests must be submitted.
 After this deadline practice times should be allocated to ensure all countries have an equal opportunity according to their request.